nvmwill/nexmo-developer/_documentation/en/video/guides/using-azure.md

 ---
-title: Vonage Video API archiving using a Windows Azure container.
+title: Archiving using a Windows Azure container.
 meta_title: Use a Windows Azure container with Vonage Video API archiving.
 description: You can use a Windows Azure container for Vonage Video API archiving.
 product: video
 navigation_weight: 4
 ---

-# Vonage Video API archiving using a Windows Azure container
+# Archiving using a Windows Azure container

-Use the [Vonage API Dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) to specify your S3-compliant endpoint or Windows Azure container for completed recordings to be uploaded to.
-(For more information on Amazon S3 see [Using S3 storage with Vonage Video API recording](/video/guides/using-s3).)"
+From the [Vonage dashboard](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav) specify your S3-compliant endpoint or Windows Azure container for completed archives to be uploaded to.
+(For more information on Amazon S3 see [Archiving using AWS S3](/video/guides/using-s3).)"

 You can create a Windows Azure account at [http://azure.microsoft.com](http://azure.microsoft.com).

-You will provide the following information to the Video API account:
+You will need to set the following in your Vonage video account:

 * Your Azure account name
 * Your Azure account key